remya77/dockerize-todo-app/README.md

     npm-debug.log
     ```

-1. To build the image: `docker build . -t frontend`
+1. To build the image: `sudo docker build . -t frontend`

     - The `-t` flag lets us tag the image so it's easier to find.

-1. To run the image in a container: `docker run -d --name frontend-container -p 3000:3000 frontend`
+1. To run the image in a container: `sudo docker run -d --name frontend-container -p 3000:3000 frontend`

     - The `-p` flag defines the local port and the container port.
 These can be different.
     - The `--name` flag lets us name the container
     - `frontend` is the name of the image
     - To view the server logs remove the `-d` flag after `docker run`

-1. To start a container: `docker start frontend-container`
+1. To start a container: `sudo docker start frontend-container`

-1. To stop a running container: `docker stop frontend-container`
+1. To stop a running container: `sudo docker stop frontend-container`

 1. Go to `localhost:3000` in the browser.
 The good new is that our containers are working, however, you will probably see an error.
 That's because the Dockerized Express backend is having difficutly communicating with the Dockerized Postgres database (this has to do with how Docker handles `localhost`).
 We will fix this next!